google-research/large_scale_mmdma/README.md

 formulation is favorable.

-Additionally, in order to scale the computation of MMD to a large number of samples, we propose either to:
+Additionally, in order to scale the computation of MMD to a large number of samples, we propose either to use the [KeOps](https://www.kernel-operations.io/keops/index.html) library which lets you compute large kernel operations on GPUs without memory overflow.
-- use the
-[KeOps](https://www.kernel-operations.io/keops/index.html) library which
-lets you compute large kernel operations on GPUs without memory overflow.
-- or to use stochastic gradient descent with minibatches.

 ## Installation<a id="installation"></a>